Customer feedback privacy notice

 - name and contact details, including address, phone number, email address and preferred contact method

-- equalities data - ethnicity, gender-at-birth, religion, sexuality, disability or if you are a carer
+- equalities data - ethnicity, religion, sexuality, disability or if you are a carer

 - session cookies if you submit your feedback via our online form - these help to maintain your place in the online form as you complete it